thallada/thallada.github.io/_posts/2025-08-24-row-your-boat.md

 ### Realistic Movement

-When the Row spell is cast by the player while they are on the boat, it doesn’t immediately shoot the boat forward at it’s maximum speed.
+When the Row spell is cast by the player while they are on the boat, it doesn’t immediately shoot the boat forward at its maximum speed.
 Instead, the Row spell cast starts a timer where, for a short time period, it adds a small amount of “force” to the boat’s current velocity every game frame.
 This is to simulate the effect of oars pushing through the water.
 After constantly rowing for a while, velocity will accumulate until the boat reaches its maximum velocity.

 Since this is an effect that applies every frame, I needed to account for players having different frame rates or variations in the frame rate.
 It wouldn’t make any sense if the boat was faster in lower graphics settings, or slower if the player entered an area with a lower frame rate.
 Infamously, Oblivion has this issue with its Havok physics engine.
 It’s tied to the game’s frame rate which often [causes bugs like objects erratically flying off shelves when the player enters an interior under high frame-rates](https://www.reddit.com/r/oblivion/comments/512ut0/is_fps_tied_to_physics_in_this_game/).